galastrostats/general/git-tutorial/07-collaborating.md

 * make your changes and stage them with `git add`,
 * commit your changes with `git commit -m`, and
 * upload the changes to GitHub with `git push origin branch1`
+* once your branch features are complete, submit a pull request

+### Notes about branches:
+1. As all collaborators will have access to all the branches, make sure that your branch names reflect the kinds of changes that you intend to make.
+2. If you have completed working on a branch and have merged all changes to master, you can delete it unless you plan to make further changes to reduce branch clutter (you can see the `delete branch` button at the bottom of successfull merged pull requests and delete local copies using `git branch -d branch_name`.
+3. Keep as many branches as you need concurrently, but don't forget to make sure they are as up to date as possibe with master - this will make it easier to merge your pull request.

 It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to